Top 10 obscene Spanish expressions – fun for the whole family!

 I guess the subjunctive could be translated as “I hope” in this case.
 Maybe, if you preferred, you could translate it as “If only a swordfish would fuck you!”

 Either way it sounds painful and unlikely.
-(But if you wanna get all Led Zeppelin, call me.
+(But if you wanna get all Led Zeppelin on Friday night, call me.
 I hear there’s plenty of things you can do with a few fish and a consenting partner – or blog groupie.)

 In any case, it being a swordfish is sort of optional – take out the “espada” and you’ve still got a painful and embarrassing sexual situation with some other kind of fish.